nathanreyes/v-calendar/docs/guide/README.md

 import Vue from 'vue';
 import VCalendar from 'v-calendar';

-// Use v-calendar, v-date-picker & v-popover components Vue.use(VCalendar, {
+// Use v-calendar & v-date-picker components
-  firstDayOfWeek: 2,  // Monday
+Vue.use(VCalendar, {
+  componentPrefix: 'vc-',  // Use <vc-calendar /> instead of <v-calendar />
   ...,                // ...other defaults
 });